MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 6. Under **Enable policy**, select **Off** and then select **Save**.

-# Lab 16 - Configure authentication session controls

-## Lab scenario

-As part of your company's larger security configuration, you must test a conditional access policy that can be used to control sign in frequency.

-#### Estimated time: 10 minutes
+### Exercise 3 - Test conditional access policies with "What if"

+#### Task - Use What if to test conditional access policies

+1. Open the portal menu and then select **Azure Active Directory**.

+1. On the Azure Active Directory blade, under **Manage**, select **Security**.

+1. On the Security blade, in the left navigation, select **Conditional access**.

+1. Select **What if**.

+1. Under **User or Workload identity**, select **No user or service principal selected**.

+1. Choose **DebraB** as the user.

+1. Under **Cloud apps, actions, or authentication context**, select **Yammer**.

+1. Select **What if**.
+You will be provided with a report at the bottom of the tile for **Policies that will apply** and **Policies that will not apply**.

+This allows you to test the policies and their affectiveness before enabling the policies.

-### Exercise 1 - Configure sign in frequency controls using a conditional access policy
+### Exercise 4 - Configure sign in frequency controls using a conditional access policy

 #### Task - User the Azure Portal to configure conditional access

+As part of your company's larger security configuration, you must test a conditional access policy that can be used to control sign in frequency

 1. Browse to [https://portal.azure.com](https://portal.azure.com) and sign in using a Global administrator account for the directory.